Communities Of Practice Best Practices For Your Company

 Offer resources and support to other communities

 Communities thrive on the support and resources that are offered by their leaders (You).
-These can include the tools, apps and sometimes monetary funds.
+These can include tools, apps, and sometimes monetary funds.

 This kind of support is particularly useful in the beginning stages of the group.
-CoPs need to develop training, strategies, and development solutions which can benefit your company as a whole.
+Communities Of Practice Best Practices must include training, strategies, and development solutions that can benefit your company as a whole.

-To achieve these best practices, it requires bringing together these four main components: the people, the technology, the structure or process, and your mindset.
+Achieving these best practices requires bringing together these four main components: the people, the technology, the structure or process, and your mindset.

 CoP's core goal is for its member to develop their knowledge through social learning - benefiting your company in terms of innovation, teamwork, and other by-products of CoPs are something that you can indirectly steer using different approaches.